adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 9. Because they are easier to debug

 Inspecting an element with a multitude of atomic classes, means wading through many selectors.
-With a semantic class, there is only one, making it far easier to work with.
+With a semantic class, there's only one, making it far easier to work with.

 ## 10. Because the standards recommend it